• Skip to primary navigation

 I have given you tips on melting chocolate above, so if you need to revisit that then scroll back on up.

-But basically, you can either use a microwave or a double boiler on the stovetop depending on preferences.
+But basically, you can either use a microwave or double boil with a heatproof bowl over medium-high heat on the stovetop depending on preferences.

-Melt the chocolate, add in the coconut oil, and get to coating those frozen date caramel and macadamia nut clusters.
+Melt the chocolate in a microwave-safe bowl, add in the coconut oil, and get to coating those frozen date caramel and macadamia nut clusters.

 You want a thin layer of chocolate coating the entire cluster, nothing too thick.